Boavizta/boagent/README.md

 ## Linux

 Boagent parses output from `lshw` (a tool listing hardware components and characteristics) and `nvme-cli` (a tool listing information on SSD storage devices available through NVME interfaces).
-To get all actually parsed information (and for future developments), Boagent needs those two programs and toexecute them with root privileges.
+To get all actually parsed information (and for future developments), Boagent needs those two programs and to execute them with root privileges.

 ### BoaviztAPI